 An expressed refusal occurs when police tell you they're going to administer a chemical test and you clearly say no. Some drivers refuse a chemical test because they believe that the absence of evidence about their blood alcohol content (BAC) will make it more difficult to convict them of drunk driving.
 However, most DUI defense lawyers recommend submitting to a chemical test because of the harsh penalties that can be imposed for refusing.

 The other kind of refusal that can occur in a Pennsylvania DUI case is an implied refusal - where you didn't clearly say no but police recorded a refusal anyway.
 There are a number of circumstances that could lead to an implied refusal.
 For example, a driver could be physically unable to perform a breath test because of a health problem.
 Instead of allowing that driver to take a blood test instead, police sometimes record a refusal.

 Although you don't have the right to consult with an attorney before submitting to a chemical test in a Pennsylvania DUI case, police must inform you of the consequences of a refusal.
 If you weren't adequately warned of the repercussions of a refusal, it is possible that you not have to suffer the penalties that can be imposed upon you.

 The penalties for a chemical test refusal in a Pennsylvania DUI case are harsh, but it may be possible to have the refusal excused.
-Your Pennsylvania DUI lawyer at Levow & Associates will thoroughly review the circumstances of your refusal to determine whether it can be challenged.
+Your Pennsylvania DUI lawyer at Levow DWI Law will thoroughly review the circumstances of your refusal to determine whether it can be challenged.
 Please contact us today for a free consultation.